This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If you suspect your child’s disabilities happened after a medical error, you have the legal right to seek justice against the responsible party.
 A birth injury or cerebral palsy lawyer can help you sort through information and help you decide if you have a case.

-A lawsuit against the responsible party holds them accountable and could also provide your family and your child with much-needed compensation for care costs.
+A lawsuit against the responsible party holds them accountable and could provide your family and child with much-needed compensation for care costs.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowAnother reason to hire an Alabama cerebral palsy lawyer is to ensure your child is getting all the services and inclusion they are entitled to.
+Get Help NowAnother reason to hire an Alabama cerebral palsy lawyer is to ensure your child gets all the services and inclusion they are entitled to.
 Both federal and Alabama state laws grant rights to people with disabilities.
 If your rights are being denied, seek legal help.

 How an Alabama Cerebral Palsy Lawyer Can Help